 Rejea is a year-long, part-time learning programme holding and facilitating people as they re-discover and re-connect to their life purpose and create a life project or programme that is in service to themselves, to the Earth and to society.

-Rejea offers an opportunity to slow down, rethink, reimagine, and redesign life and livelihoods.
+Rejea offers an opportunity to slow down, explore, rethink, reimagine, and redesign life and livelihoods.

 Find out more info and how you can be part of this journey below!